shift7-ch/katta-docs/OVERVIEW.md

 Katta currently supports two modes for both S3 providers:

 * static: use an existing S3 bucket and share the static credentials among vault users
+    * the vault template is uploaded with static credentials
 * STS: use STS to have fine-grained permissions
-    * vault creation: the new bucket is created in Katta Server backend, the user passes a temporary token with limited permissions to the backend
+    * vault creation: the user passes a temporary token with limited permissions to the backend, Katta Server backend creates the bucket and uploads the vault template
     * storage access: only vault users can access storage

 If you want to use static mode, you can use any S3 Provider - see the [list](https://docs.cyberduck.io/protocols/s3/).